 The best thing about MailChimp is its simplicity, but sometimes it can be pretty limiting too.
 For example, there are only limited design customizations available.
 All in all, it’s a decent option if you just need a basic signup form.
 But if you’re planning something big, it’s better to look for MailChimp alternatives.

 - Drag and drop form builder with translate feature

 - Customization options for thank you page, confirmation page, welcome email, etc.

 Typeform lets you build responsive and visually appealing forms.
 Forms created on Typeform differ slightly from ones built using standard online form builder software.
 They are intuitive, feel like interacting with a human, and prompt a user to progress further.

-Typeform is mainly used for online surveys, recruitment applications, or other scenarios requiring sequential question flow.
-However, Typeform has an extensive library of templates with options suitable for lead gen, contact registration, quizzes and more.
+Typeform is mainly used for interview forms, online surveys, market research, recruitment applications, or other scenarios requiring sequential question flow.
+However, Typeform has an extensive library of templates with options suitable for lead gen, contact registration, quizzes, and more.

 - Drag and drop form builder with a vast library

 - Integrations will all lead marketing, automation, and email suites.